 But isn’t video content difficult and expensive to create?

-The general opinion is that video content requires resources, talent, and time that small businesses simply do not have.
+The general opinion is that video content requires resources, talent, and time that small businesses do not have.

 Fortunately, that is a misconception.

 Upgrading from an audio-only podcast to a video podcast is easier than you think:

 Equipment: A polished, professional video podcast can be recorded with a primary camera or iPhone.
 A decent microphone can mimic the effects of a sound-proof studio.
 You’ll also need some video editing software, which you can download for free from Apple or Windows.

 Guests: No, converting to a video podcast doesn’t mean you’ll have to fly around the world interviewing podcast guests in person.
 Chat with your callers using Zoom or any video conferencing software you prefer.
 Record the conversation, then edit the content into clips.